Abdulkareem101/megalodon-ml/README.md

 ### Detector (binary)

-The detector's decision threshold trades precision against recall — raising it cuts false alarms but misses more malware.
+The detector's decision threshold trades precision against recall, raising it cuts false alarms but misses more malware.
 We swept a range of thresholds to pick an operating point rather than defaulting to 0.5: